socialstuff-org/socialstuff-org.github.io/usecases/user/register.md

                     The actor enters the login page
                 </li>
                 <li>
-                    The user chooses to register a new account
+                    The actor chooses to register a new account
                 </li>
                 <li>
                     The system directs the actor to the registration form
                 </li>
                 <li>
-                    The  actor enters the server details as well as his username and password
+                    The  actor enters the server details as well as their username and password
                 </li>
                 <li>
-                    The actor chooses to confirm his details
+                    The actor chooses to confirm their details
                 </li>
                 <li>
                     The system registers the user